 The Suwon Museum of Art plays a leading role among the many arts and culture organizations found in Suwon.

-The public is currently coping with trying times due to COVID-19.
 The fields of arts and culture are no exception as many artists and art venues have been severely affected

 by the pandemic.